home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

 ## What can I do in Assist with AI exactly?

-- Pick the LLM provider of your choice, either local or cloud, as long as it has a conversational agent.
+- Pick the LLM provider of your choice, either local or cloud, as long as it las a conversational agent.
 - Select a personality based on a prompt.
 - Get replies with the character's personality you defined.
-- Perform Home Assistant intents (such as turning on-off lights), as long as Assist is correctly configured as per our [best practices](/voice_control/best_practices).
+- Perform Home Assistant intents (turn on-off lights, etc), as long as Assist is correctly configured as per our [best practices](/voice_control/best_practices).

 Check this 1-minute clip showing how Assist is using AI to control a smart home.